Credit: @pobz_iv on Instagram

 Cherry Hill Campground (Greater Niagara)

 Hey, tenters and pop-up campers, here’s a campground for you!
-Located across the street from Six Flags Darien Lake Theme Park (scheduled to open on May 27), Cherry Hill Campground offers 50 large spacious sites, lean-to cabins for rent, internet access, and clean restrooms with hot showers.
+Located across the street from Six Flags Darien Lake Theme Park, Cherry Hill Campground offers 50 large spacious sites, lean-to cabins for rent, internet access, and clean restrooms with hot showers.
 They also have a camp store for drinks, snacks, gifts, and camping supplies, and each site has a picnic table and fire ring.

 Taconic State Park, Copake Falls Area (Hudson Valley)